 An endowment is an investment product, which will pay out a cash lump sum on a fixed date in the future.
-The product also provides life cover and will pay out if you die* before your policy matures.
-Your endowment policy may also be known as an endowment assurance policy, low cost endowment or full endowment.
-Endowments can be savings endowments for example Prospects, Cashbuilder, Savings Plan, taken out to provide a lump sum to fund a specific event in the future, or mortgage endowments for example Build Up, Flexible Mortgage Plan.
-For mortgage endowments the aim of the policy is for enough money to be built up to pay off the original mortgage amount when the mortgage term ends.
+The product also provides life cover and will pay out a guaranteed amount if you die before your plan matures.
+Some plans will pay out a guaranteed amount in the event of sickness or disability, as specified in your plan provisions.
+You make monthly or annual payments into your endowment until a specified date.
+An endowment may run alongside your mortgage with the aim of paying off a lump sum at the end of your mortgage term.
 However, as investments can vary in value, the policy may not pay out enough to repay the mortgage at the end of the term.

-Customers generally make monthly payments into their endowment policy until a specified end date.
-When you invest in a with profits endowment, we combine your money with that from other investors into the With Profits Fund.
+If you are invested in a with profits endowment, we combine your money with that from other investors into the With Profits Fund.
 This allows you to enjoy the benefits of a potentially wider range of investments than if you invested on your own.
-The With Profits Fund is primarily invested in a mix of UK and overseas shares, fixed interest securities and commercial property, typically referred to as assets.
+The With Profits Fund is primarily invested in a mix of UK and overseas shares, fixed interest securities and commercial property.

-If we send you an 'amber' letter this means that your policy is at significant risk of not meeting its target amount at the end of the endowment term.
+If we send you an 'amber' letter this means that based on our assumptions your plan is at significant risk of not meeting the target amount at the end of the endowment term.

-If your plan matures in the short term, that is in the next few years, the current economic and financial conditions may have an impact on your investment returns.
+If your plan matures in the next few years, the current economic and financial conditions may have an impact on your investment returns.
 It is impossible to be certain about future investment growth.
-The final value of your endowment policy could be lower or higher than shown in your plan update letter and you should be prepared for this even if your letter is 'green'.
+The final value of your endowment plan could be lower or higher than shown in your re-projection update letter.

-It is important that you check each re-projection letter, even if the policy has so far been on track.
-This is especially important if your policy is close to maturity.
-You will need to continue checking the projected value until the end of your policy term.
+It is important that you check each plan update letter, even if the plan has so far been on track.
+This is especially important if your plan is close to maturity.
+You should continue checking your projected value until the end of your plan term.

-The Money Advice Service has produced a guide to help people who may be facing a shortfall on their endowment policy.
-It includes:
+The Money Advice Service has produced a guide to help people who may be facing a shortfall on their endowment plan.

 You can request a copy of this guide by calling the Money Advice Service helpline on 0300 500 5000 or by visiting the Money Advice Service Free printed guides page.

-If you are considering surrendering or selling your policy it is important that you take financial advice.
+If you are considering surrendering or selling your plan it is important that you take financial advice.

 The information on this website and in the associated documents is a summary.
 Full details are set out in our 'Principles and Practices of Financial Management' booklet.
 But don’t forget to have a look at our customer friendly versions of this document:

-‘An introduction to unitised with profits’ – for all plan numbers starting with a UK, US, U, UP, 2, 3, 4 or 5.
+‘An introduction to unitised with profits’ is a customer friendly guide for plan numbers starting with a UK.

-‘An introduction to conventional with profits’ – for all plan numbers starting with a 0, 0T0, G or P.
+‘An introduction to conventional with profits’ is a customer friendly guide for plan numbers starting with a 0.

-Here you'll find access to independent information about endowments from the Financial Services Authority.
+Here you'll find access to independent information about endowment policies.